Ambrosys/os-matcher/docs/content/Matching/Overview/Routing.rst

 A cluster is a set of routes which are basically representing the same route, a meta route.
 All routes in a cluster are ranked by a comparison
 :class:`class BestSimilarRouteComparator <AppComponents::Common::Filter::Routing::Comparators::BestSimilarRouteComparator>`,
 which is comparing the candidates rank according to the system in :ref:`routing_candidate-search`.
-Any new route whcih shall be sorted into a cluster is compared to the highest ranked member of that cluster (the *role model* if you like) using a similarity function.
+Any new route which shall be sorted into a cluster is compared to the highest ranked member of that cluster (the *role model* if you like) using a similarity function.

 The :func:`function isSimilar() <AppComponents::Common::Filter::Routing::Comparators::isSimilar>`
 compares two routes :math:`r_0` and :math:`r_1` by several criteria and only when all of them are met the route will be added to the cluster.

-* **maxLenghtDifference**, the outermost two routes may differ in length, the default recommendation is to set this value 4 times the candidate search radius.
+* **maxLengthDifference**, the outermost two routes may differ in length, the default recommendation is to set this value 4 times the candidate search radius.
 * **The source node of one is contained by the other**, :math:`n^s_{r_1} \in r_0` or :math:`n^s_{r_0} \in r_1`
 * **The target node of one is contained by the other**, :math:`n^t_{r_1} \in r_0` or :math:`n^t_{r_0} \in r_1`
 * **Source and target node are not visited twice**

-Note that the second and third criteria does not need to be fulfilled by by both routes, but just by one.
+Note that the second and third criteria does not need to be fulfilled by both routes, but just by one.

 .. figure:: img/Routing_07_similarity_wide.png
    :name: Routing_07_similarity